 How to make onion chicken

-• Cook the chicken and onions.
-Add about ¼ to ½ cup of broth or water, then cover the pan and cook for about 30 minutes or until the chicken is fully cooked through and its juices run clear (you can test this with a meat thermometer, it should register 165 degrees F when the chicken is fully cooked).
+- Cook the chicken and onions.
+Add about 1/4 to 1/2 cup of broth or water, then turn the heat to medium-low and cover the pan.
+Cook for about 30 minutes or until the chicken is fully cooked through and its juices run clear (you can test this with a meat thermometer, it should register 165 degrees F when the chicken is fully cooked).

 Can I use boneless thighs in this chicken recipe?